filipevarjao/power_rapl_erl/README.md

 ================================

-`power_rapl_erl` is a tool to provide the profiling energy comsumption for `Erlang` and `Elixir`. power_rapl_erl use Inte's RAPL (Running Average Power Limit) interface to indicate the amount of energy comsumed.
+`power_rapl_erl` is a tool to provide the profiling energy comsumption for `Erlang` and `Elixir`for the whole CPU. power_rapl_erl use Inte's RAPL (Running Average Power Limit) interface to indicate the amount of energy comsumed.

 ### How to build `power_rapl_erl`